 The Memórias do Instituto Oswaldo Cruz (MIOC) is a multidisciplinary journal which publishes original research on microbes and their vectors causing human infections.
 It welcomes basic and applied research in biochemistry, immunology, molecular and cell biology, physiology, pharmacology and genetics related to these subjects.

-The journal publishes twelve issues constituting one volume per year.
+The journal adhered to continuous publication (CP) mode.
 Occasionally papers presented at symposia or congresses are published as supplements.

 The following article formats are accepted for publication: full articles, short communications, technical notes, perspectives, letter to editors.
 Review articles are considered only by invitation from an editorial board member.
 Except for the letter to editor, all other article formats will be submitted to external peer review.
 Acceptance will be based on scientific content and presentation of the material, and compliance with the good publication practices, as recommended by COPE.